sigstore/root-signing/KEYHOLDER.md

 Pre-requisites:
 * A local Git installation and a Go development setup
 * SSH authentication for GitHub (see [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh))
-* Keyholders: A USB port connection for your hardware key (beware of using a remote connection)
+* Keyholders: A USB port connection for your hardware key (beware of using a remote connection; the keyholder should not assume that magic occurs during an SSH session)

 0. **The keyholders and the conductor** should fork [this](https://github.com/sigstore/root-signing) git repository by clicking the "fork" button on GitHub.
 Then, set your `${GITHUB_USER}` with your GitHub username and execute the script: